9/17: I have joined 18F as a Product Manager & Innovation Specialist!

 2012 - 2015 san francisco, ca

-As Co-Founder and CEO of LocalData, Alicia led creative direction and operations for a boutique software and consulting firm, Amplify Labs.
+As Co-Founder and CEO of LocalData, I led the product team and strategy for a startup focused on urban data and improving quality of life in cities.
 Our marquee SaaS product, LocalData, is a cloud-hosted geospatial data platform.
-She consulted with over 40 local governments, universities and design firms on the collection and development of place-based data for use in property assessment, urban design and economic development initiatives.
+The company also offered interactive consulting services where I worked with over 40 local governments, universities and design firms on the collection and development of place-based data for use in property assessment, urban design and economic development initiatives.

-During her tenure as CEO, LocalData won numerous awards for technology in the public sector, was selected to participate in the second Matter.vc Accelerator Cohort, and a winner of the 2012 Knight News Challenge.
+During my tenure as CEO, LocalData won numerous awards for technology and design, was selected to participate in the second Matter.vc Accelerator Cohort, and winner of the 2012 Knight News Challenge.

 teaching assistant, MIT MEdia lab, city science group